Our Letter to Vermont Law and Graduate School

 gberger@vermontlaw.edu

-From Violet Putney * Strafford resident (renter)
+Strafford resident (renter)

 re: Professor Dycus complaint.

 Apparently, from what I've been told, this has not been the first time that he, and other members of your institution, have berated our town leaders for simply doing their job.
 Moreover, his angst over this matter completely lacks perspective given our Selectboard's busy daily duties, especially with pending winter-related matters.
 I find Professor Dycus' correspondence childish at best as he completely disregards what our Selectboard needs to focus on, especially in light of recent threats to their physical safety (from others in our "small caring community").
+More troubling, is that Professor Dycus' flag attack might also provide motivation to the other flag loving nutcase in town who is currently under a Strafford Town Office staff restraining order.

 Do better - for the sake of our small caring community.